QubesOS/qubes-doc/security/qubes-firewall.md

 ---------------------------

-Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all VMs EXCEPT proxy VMs, iptables commands should be added to the '/rw/config/rc.local' script.
-For proxy VMs (sys-firewall inclusive) iptables commands should be added to '/rw/config/qubes-firewall-user-script'.
-This is because a proxy VM is constantly adjusting it's firewall, and therefore initial settings from rc.local do not persist.
+Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all VMs *except* ProxyVMs, iptables commands should be added to the `/rw/config/rc.local` script.
+For ProxyVMs (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.
+This is because a ProxyVM is constantly adjusting its firewall, and therefore initial settings from `rc.local` do not persist.